challeau/my-notes/notes/JavaScript/basics.md

 When a program is interpreted, the code is **read, translated, and executed by the interpreter**, not the machine.

 The interpreter uses a concept called **REPL** (read-eval-print-loop).
 Interpretation is **faster to start up** (immediate output) but it's **inefficient**:
-— Eval is slow, it doesn’t leverage the speed of machine code.
+— Eval is slow, it doesn't leverage the speed of machine code.
 — The interpreter is not able to optimize code across the program.

 `Source code --> INTERPRETER --> output`